 Experts hope that this is just the beginning.
-A renewed emphasis on machinery investment has helped to create this energy boom.
+A renewed emphasis on machinery investment has helped to create this solar farm energy boom.
 “Many of these investments are projects that will have to be built,” Bachelet said.
 “We are talking about $3 billion in investment that will generate 3,000 new jobs, so this is good news for the economy.”

 This Is Your Country on Solar

 There is good news for the environment as well as the economy.
 This 0.0291¢ per kWh contracted price is completely unsubsidized, an incredibly hopeful sign that solar can compete in certain economic climates now.
 Chile has natural advantages.
 With some of the world’s highest amounts of solar radiation, which makes solar panels more efficient, Chile could become a world leader in this regard.